utahfmr/VULFI/README.md

 ```
 where \<vulfi dir\> is the directory where you want vulfi source code to live.

-##### Step 2: Choose the correct version of VULFI.
+If you would like to build VULFI using older versions of LLVM version then go
-If you would like to build VULFI using the latest LLVM version then go to "master" folder else refer to one of the folder starting with the prefix "LLVM_" representing your LLVM version.
+to http://tinyurl.com/vulfi-llvm-32-to-38 and refer to one of the folder starting with the prefix "LLVM_" representing your LLVM version.

 ```
 cd <vulfi dir>/master